• Home

 A Saturday morning habit that helps me be less stupid

 Photo by Frank Busch on Unsplash Story I recently started a new habit.
 Every Saturday, I go for a 60 to 90-minute walk.
-The trigger to this was reading a [...]
+The trigger to this was reading [...]

 Downwards disloyalty: An insidious threat